ua-snap/snap-drupal/README.md

 13. If all went as planned, Drupal will report that it's using the new Drupal core on this page:

    https://www.snap.uaf.edu/#overlay=admin/reports/updates

-## Setting up the Articles content type to enable publishing of Articles on the Home page

-1. In Structure > Content types, Edit tab, edit the Article content type:
-*	Edit tab, lower left block:
-*	Publishing options: uncheck "Published"
-*	Display settings: Uncheck 'display author and date information"

-Manage Fields tab:
-*	Add new field, Masthead Image (machine name: field_article_image), Field Type Image, Widget Image.
-Save, leave Field settings at defaults.

-Manage display tab, Default mode:
-*	Reorder fields: Article Date, Masthead image, Body.
-*	Change Masthead Image Label to <Hidden>.
-*	Change Body Format to Default.
-*	Save.

-Manage display tab, Teaser mode:
-*	Reorder: Article date, Masthead Image, Body.
-*	Change Masthead Image format to Background image; move to top of Field list.
-Change label to <Hidden>, link to original image URL.
-*	To configure Masthead, click gear icon and:
-**	Image style: None
-**	Selector: .highlighted.jumbotron
-**	Color: #FFFFFF
-**	Horizontal alignment: left; vertical: top
-**	Background attachment: scroll; Background repeat: no repeat; Background size: cover, add support for IE8 **	Media query: all; add !important
-*	Change Body Format to Summary or Trimmed; trim length 350.
-*	Save.

-## Install Views Slideshow, Views Slideshow:Cycle, Libraries modules

-Views Slideshow provides a View style that displays rows as a jQuery slideshow.
-This is an API and requires Views Slideshow Cycle or another module that supports the API.

-Related installs/dependencies:
-*	Views Slideshow: Cycle.
-Adds a Rotating slideshow mode to Views Slideshow.
-Requires the jQuery Cycle Plugin, available at [http://malsup.com/jquery/cycle/download.html] - you will be prompted to install this plugin if you try to enable Views Slideshow: Cycle; instructions are given in the Drupal prompt/warning window.

-*	Libraries: Required for Views Slideshow: Cycle and houses the jQuery Cycle plugin.

-View: Featured Projects settings
-Display as Block
-Title: Featured Projects
-Fields:
-*	Content: Project Image (links to Content)
-*	Content: Title
-*	Content: Body (summary or trimmed)
-Sort criteria: Global: Random (asc)
-Pager: Display a specified number of items (1 item)

-## Install Menu Block module

-Provides configurable blocks of menu trees starting with any level of any menu.
-Access through Structure > Blocks > Add Menu Block.
-Help for configuration can be found at /admin/help/menu_block

-Example given for the Projects/UAS-RITA project:
-*	Create new menu, "More about UAS"
-*	Edit Content Type: Basic Page > Menu Settings (bottom of page): check the box to include your new menu as an Available Menu.
-*	Structure > Menus > Settings.
-Choose  a Source for the secondary links: Main menu
-*	Create a basic page.
-Under Menu Settings, check "Provide a menu link" with the parent item, More about UAS

-### Create menu block in Structure > Blocks:
-*	Block title: More about UAS
-*	Admin title: UAS-RITA subnavigation
-*	Menu: More about UAS
-*	Starting level: 1st level (primary)
-*	Check box, "expand all children of this tree" (advanced options tab)
-*	Region settings: choose region for menu block for display
-*	Show block only on listed pages: projects/uas-rita

-##Install and configure Lightbox2 module
-The Lightbox2 module is a simple, unobtrusive script used to overlay images on the current page.
-*	Leave all Lightbox settings at defaults.

-### Edit Basic Page content type to work with Lightbox
-*	Basic page, Manage Field tab: Add new field, Image (machine name: field_basic_page_image), help text: "Add an image to display on the page.
-Images added this way can be clicked on and enlarged via the Lightbox2 module, which works for  individual and multiple images."
-Enable Alt and Title fields, Number of values: unlimited.
-Save.
-*	Basic page, Default Tab > Manage Display: Image Label: Hidden; Format: Lightbox2: lightbox: thumbnail large
-*	Basic page, Default Tab > Manage Display: Image Label: Hidden; Format: Lightbox2: lightbox: thumbnail medium

-## Install and configure External links module

-External Links is a small module used to differentiate between internal and external links.
-Using jQuery, it will find all external links on a page and add an external icon  indicating it will take you offsite or a mail icon  for mailto: links.
-*	Uncheck place an icon next to external links
-*	Check open external links in a new window
-*	Leave other checkboxes at defaults

-## Install and configure Read More module

-This module allows you to move the "Read more" link from the node's links area to the end of the teaser text.
-*	Install and enable the module as usual, but configure it in Configuration > Content Authoring > Read More link
-*	Default setting for Link Behavior is: inline.
-Leave this.
-*	Can add custom link text if you wish.
-*	Link can be styled (.read more) in theme stylesheet, _snap.css

-## Configure jCaption module for image captions

-Provides a caption for images from the alt or title attribute using jQuery.
-This module  uses whatever text a content creator puts in the "Title" field for the image.
-So you just have to make sure "Enable Title field" is checked for the image field you use.
-Then you go into the jCaption configuration settings to add the selectors you want to be captionized. jQuery handles the rest.

-Content types that have Image fields include Article, Organizations, and Projects.
-HOWEVER we don't want captions to appear for Organization logos, so disable Alt and Title fields for the logos in the Organizations content type (Collaborator logo element).
-*	Set to use TITLE attribute
-*	Choose selectors on which it will run:
-**	.content .content img
-**	.field-name-field-project-image .field-item.even img
-**	.field-name-field-project-image .field-item.odd img
-*	Check require text, copy style, copy class, remove align, copy foat, auto width, keep link
-*	Uncheck remove style, remove class, copy alignment
-*	Style the markup for Image Caption paragraph (.caption.left p, .caption.right p, .caption.none p)

-## Install and configure Minify module

-Minify is designed to improve the website performance.
-This module provides the mechanism to render the page using minified version of HTML and JavaScript files.
-Minified HTML is generated using regular expression, and JavaScript files are generated using GOOGLE Closure Compiler webservice.
-Minify also works perfectly with Boost module.

-* Enable the module
-* Goto Configuration > Performance in Bandwidth optimization section, select Minify HTML and Use Minified JavaScript files (may have to actually minify files; follow on-screen instructions)
-* Hit Save configuration
-* Selecting the Use Minified JavaScript files does not enough to improve performance, select Minify JavaScript files tab at top of the page to generate minified JavaScript files
-* If Boost module is already enabled, clear Boost caches to regenerate page with Minify

-## Install and configure AdvAgg CSS/JS aggregation module

-AdvAgg allows you to improve the frontend performance of your site and get better PageSpeed results from Google Analytics.
-Several modules to enable after install; enable all of them except Async Font Loader (site does not use external fonts).

-*	Configuration: Enable DNS prefetch; AdvAgg cache settings: normal; combine CSS files by using media queries; all other settings default
-*	Per http://drupal.stackexchange.com/questions/107311/eliminate-render-blocking-javascript-and-css-in-above-the-fold-content/107332 - follow instructions for the Modification sub-module settings